susom/painmap/README.md

  * The Michigan Body Map (MBODY) image was created by the Division of Pain Research Anesthesiology of the University of Michigan.
 Please refer to their [website](https://medicine.umich.edu/dept/pain-research/clinical-research/michigan-body-map-mbm) for copyright information.
  * The DO-Touch.NET body map was created by Jamie Carroll using the international standard for osteopathic manipulative medicine (OMM) research established by DO-Touch.NET.
 Use of this image map requires the attributions to remain in place. [website](https://www.do-touch.net).
 Jane Coe Johnson jjohnson@atsu.edu assisted Geoffroey-Allen Franklin gfranklin@atsu.edu updating information about the DO-Touch.NET image maps.
  * The 66 Swollen / 68 Tender Joint Map was contributed by Dr Tom Lynch from the Institute of Bone and Joint Research, University of Sydney.
 The image was adopted with permission from Dr Alexis Ogdie-Beatty and first published in this article from the OMERACT group: [website](http://www.jrheum.org/content/early/2019/05/24/jrheum.181089).
+ * Fibromyalgia self-report image appears in the article ["Fibromyalgia: A Clinical Review"](https://jamanetwork.com/journals/jama/fullarticle/1860480) by Daniel J. Clauw and is available for public download and usge.
+Copyright 2014 American Medical Association.
+All rights reserved.